Gogulesh18/Roboops_Ai/README.md

 Computer Science Engineer

+Specializing in

+- Artificial Intelligence
+- Robotics Software Engineering
+- Backend Development
-AI • Robotics • Full Stack • Generative AI
+- Generative AI
+- Distributed Systems

 ---

-# 📜 License
+# ⭐ Support

-MIT License
+If you found this project interesting, consider giving it a ⭐ on GitHub.

 ---

-# ⭐ If you found this project useful

-Give it a ⭐ on GitHub.
+# 📄 License

+This project is licensed under the MIT License.